 #76 (Not authorized for this CAG or authorized for CAG cells only).

-This cause value received via non-3GPP access or from a cell belonging to an SNPN is considered as an abnormal case and the behaviour of the UE is specified in subclause 5.5.1.2.7.
+This cause value received via non-3GPP access or from a cell belonging to an SNPN and the UE is operating in SNPN access operation mode is considered as an abnormal case and the behaviour of the UE is specified in subclause 5.5.1.2.7.